 What is neuropathic pain?

-Neuropathic pain can result after damage or dysfunction of the nervous system.
-Pain can rise from any level of the nervous system.
-These levels are the peripheral nerves, spinal cord, and brain.
-Pain centers receive the wrong signals from the damaged nerve fibers.
+Damaged nerve fibers send the wrong signals to pain centers.
 Nerve function may change at the site of the nerve damage, as well as areas in the central nervous system (central sensitization).

 Neuropathy is a disturbance of function or a change in one or several nerves.
-About 30% of neuropathy cases is caused by diabetes.
+Diabetes is responsible for about 30% of neuropathy cases.
 It is not always easy to tell the source of the neuropathic pain.
 There are hundreds of diseases that are linked to this kind of pain.

 What are some of the sources of neuropathic pain?